mozilla-services/contile/test-engineering/contract-tests/client/README.md

 * To direct requests to the MTS service, set the `service` value of `request` to `contile`
-* The expected content for a '200 OK' response is a collection of Tiles.
+* The expected content for a `200 OK` response is a collection of tiles.

 Example:
 ```yaml